A penalized least squares estimator for extreme-value mixture models: Simulation study

 \subsection{Unknown number of columns}

 We now suppose that the number of extreme directions is unknown and identify the extreme directions using Algorithm~\ref{alg:extr_dir_identification_and_estim_3}.
-Following Figure~\ref{fig:effect_p}, the choice of the penalization parameter $p$ is not important as long as the penalization parameter $\lambda$ is well chosen using $K$-fold cross validation as explained in Algorithm~\ref{alg:cross_validation}.
+Based on Figure~\ref{fig:effect_p}, the choice of the penalization parameter $p$ is not important as long as the penalization parameter $\lambda$ is well chosen using $K$-fold cross validation as explained in Algorithm~\ref{alg:cross_validation}.
 Therefore, we simply choose $p=0.4$ and use a $10$-fold cross validation procedure to choose $ \lambda$ from the grid associated with $p=0.4$.
-Following Figure~\ref{fig:effect_kn}, we choose $k/n \in \cbr{0.04 , 0.06 , 0.08}$.
-We simulate samples $\bo{X}_1, \ldots , \bo{X}_n$ from the mixture logistic model in Point~\ref{item:mix_log} and samples $\bo{Y}_1, \ldots , \bo{Y}_n$ from the mixture \HR~model in Point~\ref{item:mix_HR}, both perturbed as in~\eqref{equa:simu}.
-We apply Algorithm~\ref{alg:extr_dir_identification_and_estim_3} with the following two settings: \begin{compactenum} \item \textbf{Correct model specification.} Fit a mixture logistic model to $\bX_1,\ldots, \bX_n$ and a mixture \HR~model to $\bY_1,\ldots, \bY_n$; \item \textbf{Misspecified model.} Fit a mixture logistic model to $\bY_1,\ldots, \bY_n$ and a mixture \HR~model to $\bX_1,\ldots, \bX_n$. \end{compactenum} We investigate the impact of the sample size $n$ on the score $\EDS$ defined in~\eqref{equa:ED-S}.
-The results for the mixture logistic fit are shown in Figure~\ref{fig:effect_N}.
-Qualitatively similar results arise under the mixture \HR~fit.
-Both the fit under the correct model specification and the fit under the misspecified model yield satisfactory performance even for relatively small sample sizes, with good results observed from $n = 500$ onward.
+Based on Figure~\ref{Figure:SMSE}, we choose $k/n \in \cbr{0.04 , 0.06 , 0.08}$. \amtwo{We simulate independent samples $\bo{L}_1, \ldots, \bo{L}_n \in \reals^d$ from the mixture logistic model described in Point~\ref{item:mix_log}, and samples $\bo{Y}_1, \ldots, \bo{Y}_n \in \reals^d$ from the mixture \HR~model introduced in Point~\ref{item:mix_HR}.
+As a first step, both models are perturbed by adding independent centered Gaussian noise, as defined in~\eqref{equa:simu}.
+In a second, more challenging experiment, we perturb both models by adding positively associated Gaussian noise with \FR~margins.
+More precisely,